tk-notes/lucas-meier-blog/content/posts/2020/12/chinese-remainder-theorem/index.md

 This came up today in an Advent of Code problem, and enough people were asking questions about the theorem to warrant a little blog post, in my opinion.

-In brief, the CRT let's us solve a system of equations:
+In brief, the CRT lets us solve a system of equations:

 $$
 \begin{aligned}